endaaman/tym/README.md

 I wanted a teminal emulator that is

-- original VTE-based
+- simple (no menu bar, no GUI setting window etc..)
-- simple (no menu bar, GUI setting window etc..)
+- text based configuration
-- well configurable
+- original VTE-based (not a forked one like vte-ng)

 but I could not find it so I made it.